-- To set up a first appointment, please book online by selecting “Book Now” in the header above, or any “Book Now” button on this website.
+- To set up a first appointment, please book online by clicking “Book a session now” button just below.
 Select the appropriate service, and follow the prompts to select a convenient time for your schedule.

 - Or you may also contact Magda directly at 510-545-6586, or at firstname.lastname@example.org to find out more information, or ask her to book your first appointment.
 Payment is required at your first session.

 - Yes.
 You will be seeing a licensed physical therapist so she is required to give you specific consent and intake forms to fill out, and she must do appropriate screenings.
 After scheduling your initial appointment for Physical Therapy Rehabilitation, or Pilates/Health & Wellness Services, you will be e-mailed a link to fill out the required consent and intake forms prior to your first visit.

 - Please use the link to log onto our secure system and fill out the required intake package completely prior to your first visit.
 This will allow Magda to review your case prior to your first session, to optimize her time spent with you.

 - If you do not want to complete the forms online, you can print them out and hand them directly to her at the beginning of the first appointment.